What is tantra to me?

 Tantra shows us how our bodies are sacred, our vessel here and now in this lifetime through which we can know spirit.

 This fundamental shift in our awareness, appreciation and love for ourselves opens us to love for others.

 Tantra is notorious for its connotations with sex, but in truth it’s a path of love.
 Pure, absolute, shining, devouring, graceful love.
 For ourselves, for others, for the planet, for the deep vast expanses of the universe that we find within the microcosm of our hearts and connect with in the macrocosm of the skies.

-Sign up for my newsletter to get advance notification of popular events & early bird offers:
+Sign up for the newsletter to get advance notification of popular events & early bird offers